 Create opportunities where the child can practice the target behavior.
 Provide reinforcement when the skill is completed successfully to strengthen the skill; redirect or ignore if the child isn’t modeling the expected behavior.
 Keep the feedback positive and non-punitive; provide information on how to do better next time without discouraging the child from trying again.
 Continue to practice one-on-one until the skill is mastered with the adult, and then test the skill among the child’s peers.
 Continue reinforcing expected behavior as the child practices the skill with their peers until they are successful.

 Our Pocket Coaching services are based on ABA and through these remote-based sessions, we support parents and educators who need guidance on how to create a strategy for teaching social skills.
-Please contact us today; we’re just a call or click away!
+Please contact us today for a free consultation!